Updates

 "Piano playing is very difficult...First we have to learn to make all the fingers equal.
 Then later, playing music with several independent voices, we have to learn to make them unequal again.
 That being so, it seems best not to practice the piano at all - and that is the advice I give to many....".

-King George III of England once had violin lessons from Johann Salomon who gained fame from his association with Joseph Haydn.
-When asked about his progress. the teacher was said to reply that there were 3 levels of skill in violin playing : 1) the inability to play 2) the ability to play badly and 3) the ability to play well.
-He congratulated His Majesty on having achieved level 2 !
+King George III of England had violin lessons from Johann Salomon of fame for his association with Joseph Haydn.
+When asked about his progress. the teacher replied that there were 3 levels of skill in violin playing : 1) the inability to play 2) the ability to play badly and 3) the ability to play well.
+He congratulated His Majesty on achieving level 2 !

 Name ? (miffed as everyone supposedly knew him): "Sir Thomas Beecham"